Many Experts. One Mission.

 Our goal is to provide comprehensive, broad-based education to support the treatment of bleeding and clotting disorders.
 Programs include the multidisciplinary Basic Partners, Advanced Partners, Presentation Skills Workshop, and PartnersPRN online learning activities.
 Programs target nurses, social workers, physical therapists, and other members of the HTC multidisciplinary team.

-Founded in 1996 by the Indiana Hemophilia and Thrombosis Center (IHTC), oversight of the Partners programs expanded in 2010 to include a nationally representative, multidisciplinary Advisory Board comprising medical professionals as well as representatives from the National Hemophilia Foundation, Hemophilia Foundation of Michigan and the American Thrombosis and Hemostasis Network (ATHN).
+Founded in 1996 by the Indiana Hemophilia and Thrombosis Center (IHTC), oversight of the Partners programs expanded in 2010 to include a nationally representative, multidisciplinary Advisory Board comprising medical professionals as well as representatives from the National Hemophilia Foundation, Hemophilia Foundation of Michigan, the American Thrombosis and Hemostasis Network (ATHN), and the Hemophilia Alliance.
 The Partners in Bleeding Disorders Education Program is supported by educational grants from Takeda Pharmaceuticals U.S.A, Inc.; Genentech, a member of the Roche Group; and the National Hemophilia Foundation (NHF).